GoogleCloudPlatform/compute-image-packages/daisy_workflows/README.md

 * `output_path` Specify a different GCS path to save resulting packages to.
 * `github_repo` Specify a different github repo (for example a forked repo).
 * `github_branch` Specify a different github branch.
-* `package_version` The version of the package.
-This version has to match the version of the python `setup.py` files, spec files, and Debian changelog.